My parents built their dream house.

 Then, I went upstairs to my bedroom.

 I looked at those four walls.
 Repainted either dusty purple or eggshell with dusty purple and forest green sponge painting.
 Whimsical purple curtains with a decorative floral border running around the room.
-Growing up though, the room I shared with my older sister had eggshell walls and one nail for our four-foot white clock that resembled a watch.
+Growing up though, the room I shared with my older sister had eggshell walls and one nail for a clock – a four-foot watch.

 My bedroom memories?